Ryan Hall, Y'all

-Ryan Hall (born March 9, 1994), known as Ryan Hall, Y’all on social media, is a weather presenter, YouTuber, TikToker, and an Internet personality.
-Dubbed as the "Internet's Weather Man" by Forbes, The Washington Post and Mother Jones Magazine, Hall frequently uploads forecasts for upcoming severe weather and live streams ongoing severe weather events.
-Hall operates the non-profit Y'all Squad to assist those affected by significant severe weather.
+Ryan Keith Hall (born March 9, 1994), known as Ryan Hall, Y’all on social media, is an American YouTuber and internet personality.
+Self-proclaimed as the "Internet's Weather Man/meteorologist", he frequently uploads forecasts for upcoming severe weather and live streams ongoing severe weather events.

 Early life and education

-Hall was born in Pikeville, Kentucky, and went to Mississippi State University to pursue broadcast meteorology, while working at WYMT-TV.
-However, Hall chose to leave his degree program and WYMT-TV to work more in the field.
+Hall was born in Pikeville, Kentucky to Stephanie R. Ramsey.
+He enrolled at Mississippi State University in 2014 to pursue broadcast meteorology but dropped out in 2016.
+In 2014, he interned at WYMT-TV.
+Hall chose to leave Mississippi State and his aspiration of traditional TV broadcasting to pursue storm chasing.

 YouTube career

-Despite his background and interest in meteorology, Ryan did not post his first weather video on the platform until January 4, 2021.
-He works with Andy Hill, a degreed meteorologist.

-Top streams

-Hall has done numerous severe weather livestreams, which reached number one in the United States and ranked in the top 10 elsewhere across the world.